 Here are some of the liability exposures that nonprofits face:

-Property exposures: Your biggest property exposure concerns are fire, smoke and water damage, vandalism, burglaries and robbery.
-Install security systems, video cameras, monitored smoke detectors and have fire extinguishers on hand.
+Property exposures: Your biggest property exposure concerns are fire, smoke, and water damage, vandalism, burglaries, and robbery.
+Install security systems, video cameras, and monitored smoke detectors.
+Have fire extinguishers on hand.

 Inland marine exposure: Keep backups of records and all data to be stored at a separate location.

-Premises liability exposure: If you have customers, clients and employees at your location, then you have to protect yourself from slips and falls.
+Premises liability exposure: If you have customers, clients, and employees at your location, then you have to protect yourself from slips and falls.
 Instruct employees to clean up spills immediately.
 Label all wet floors accordingly.
-Ensure that sidewalks and parking lots are clear of ice, snow and debris.
-Make sure that you have plenty of parking lot lighting for nigh time.
-It is prudent to invest in a CCTV system to see if people falls are genuine or fraudulent.
+Ensure that sidewalks and parking lots are clear of ice, snow, and debris.
+Make sure that you have plenty of parking lot lighting for night time.
+It's prudent to invest in a CCTV system to see if peoples' falls are genuine or fraudulent.

 Automobile exposures: Do you have employees that drive company vehicles?
 Be sure to do DMV checks before hiring and giving the keys to someone.
-Have a checklist of what is expected of all employees to drive safely.
+Have a checklist of what is expected of all employees to ensure that they're driving safely.

-Here is the minimum recommended fund raising, historical society, botanical garden/horticultural society insurance coverage:
+Here are the minimum recommended fund raising consultant, historical society, and botanical garden/horticultural society insurance coverages:

 - Business Personal Property